beach camping

 • Insect repellent.
 Not all beaches are swarming with insects the minute the sun goes down, but personal experience involving sand fleas and swarms of mosquitoes in plague proportions has taught us never to leave home without it.
 Check out these cruelty-free, deet-free insect repellents.

 • Furniture.
 While you might be able to find some driftwood to sit on on the beach, we’ve found it’s a lot more comfortable to lounge if we have chairs.
 Check out some of our favorite camp chairs here.
 Then, bring a small table.
-In the event there’s no picnic table near where you’re camping, you’ll end up with a lot less sand in your dinner if you don’t try to cook right on the beach.
+In the event there’s no picnic table near where you’re camping, you’ll end up with a lot less sand in your dinner if you don’t try to cook right on the sand.

 • A quality cooler.
 Beach camping is where high-quality coolers really shine.
-A cheap grocery store model will do, but opt for a sustainable model like these Igloo EcoCool models or, if you don’t want to have to keep refilling ice, this solar-powered cooler from GoSun.
+A cheap grocery store model will do, but opt for a sustainable model like these Igloo EcoCool models or, if you don’t want to have to keep refilling ice, this solar-powered cooler from Dometic.

 • Sandals.
 Don’t even bother with sneakers or boots.
-They’ll get sand in them. and it won’t come out for weeks.
+They’ll get sand in them and it won’t come out for weeks.
 Check out some of our favorite hiking and adventure sandals in this post.

 Beach fun: jumping into the waves.